mike-ding/data.bootcamp.final.project/README.md

 # data.bootcamp.final.project
-Examining the relationship between avocado prices and Chipotle share prices

 This project was completed by Michael Ding in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2019.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have: